Airlines suspend flights due to coronavirus outbreak

 - American Airlines extended the suspension of China and Hong Kong flights through April 24

--Air France cancelled flights to mainland China to the end of March.
+- Air France canceled flights to mainland China to the end of March.

 - Air Seoul suspended China flights until further notice.